SlicerHeart/SlicerHeart/README.md

   - Importing of Philips Affinity 3D images.
   - Importing of GE 3D images and 2D image sequences.
   - Importing of Eigen Artemis images.
+- TomTec UCD data file importer: allows loading *.UCD.data.zip file as a model sequence.
+When drag-and-dropping the zip file to the application window, then choose "No" to the question "The selected file is a zip archive, open it and load contents" and then click OK in the displayed "Add data..." window.
 - Cardiac Device Simulator: module for evaluating placement of cardiac implants.
 Shows all cardiac device models (Harmony device, generic cylindrical device, various ASD/VSD devices) and all available analysis tools.
 - ASD/VSD Device Simulator: simplified cardiac device simulator specifically for ASD/VSD device placement analysis.
 Implements features described in: "Simulation of Transcatheter Atrial and Ventricular Septal Defect Device Closure Within Three-Dimensional Echocardiography–Derived Heart Models on Screen and in Virtual Reality", Journal of the American Society of Echocardiography, https://doi.org/10.1016/j.echo.2020.01.011.
 - Valve View: module for visualization of heart valves: allows reslicing the volume using two rotating orthogonal planes.
 This feature is mainly for Slicer-4.10, as in Slicer-4.11 and later, this feature is built into Slicer core (enable slice intersections and Ctrl/Cmd + Alt + Left-click-and drag to rotate slice view).